tq-systems/MBa117xL.SW.MCU.BSP/examples/README.md

 - Ram: Linking for TCM.
 - Flash: Linking for QSPI NOR.
+- SD-Ram-Flash: Linking for QSPI NOR activating the SD-RAM.

 __NOTE__: Linking for SD-RAM isn't available yet and is planned to be included.

 ## Booting

 Refer to [GDB-Server](#gdb-server) or follow the instructions for [VS-Code debugging](#debugging) to load the targets after setting up the proper booting configuration.

 ### Booting from Internal RAM